Platinum-Saber/Infinite-Stack/SEM-3/CS3613-Introduction to Artificial Intelligence/Intelligent Agents.md

 >[!note]- Episodic 🆚 Sequential
 >- `Episodic environment`
 >	- Agent's experience is divided into atomic episodes.
->	- Each episode consists of the agent
+>	- Each episode consists of the agent perceiving and performing a single action.
+>	- Episodic actions are simpler because the agent doesn't **think ahead**
+>	>[!warning] Next episode doesn't depend on the actions taken in the previous.
+>
+>- `Sequential environment`
+>	- The current decision could affect all future decisions.
+>	- ex :- chess, taxi driving

+>[!note]- Dynamic 🆚 Static
+>- Whether the environment can change while the agent's deliberating or not.
+>-

 <br>
 <br>